History (HIST) 336

 HIST 336 has a Challenge for Credit option.

-To receive credit for HIST 336 you must complete five graded activities and write a final examination.
-Your final grade is determined by a weighted average on these activities.
-To receive credit for this course, you must achieve an overall grade of “D” (50 percent) or better for the entire course.
-The weightings for each activity are as follows:
+To receive credit for HIST 336 you must complete seven written assignments.
+Your final grade is determined by a weighted average on these assignments.
+To receive credit for this course, you must achieve an overall grade of D (50 percent) or better for the entire course.
+The weighting for each activity is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Graphic History Collective.
 2016.
 Drawn to Change: Graphic Histories of Working-Class Struggle.
 Between the Lines: Toronto.

 Heron, Craig.
 2012.
 The Canadian Labour Movement: A Short History, 3rd ed.
 Toronto: James Lorimer & Co.

 Frank, David.
 2013.
 Provincial Solidarities: A History of the New Brunswick Federation of Labour.
 Edmonton, AB: Athabasca University Press.